About Us

 Location and Directions

-HandsOn’s offices are co-located with The Winston-Salem Foundation in the heart of downtown Winston-Salem at 751 West Fourth Street, Suite 200, Winston-Salem, NC 27101-2702.
+HandsOn’s offices will be located in Senior Services’ Intergenerational Center for Arts and Wellness, located at 114 West 30th Street, Winston-Salem, NC 27105.
 Please call and make an appointment before visiting to ensure that staff will be available to meet with you.
-The majority of our workshops and meetings take place in the Burress Family Center for Philanthropy, on the 3rd floor of our building.
-Free parking is available for workshop and meeting attendees in a lot directly across 4th St., at the corner of 4th and Broad St. In Stokes County, workshops are usually held at the libraries in either King or Danbury; in Davidson County, at the College of Davidson and Davie Counties; and, in Davie County at United Way of Davie County.
+The majority of our workshops and meetings are also held in this facility and free parking is available for workshop and meeting attendees.
+In Stokes County, workshops are usually held at the libraries in either King or Danbury; in Davidson County, at the College of Davidson and Davie Counties; and, in Davie County at United Way of Davie County.